Holmes' 28 points leads No. 4 Indiana past Minnesota 77-54

 Indiana: The six regular season games remaining for the Hoosiers are all against teams in the top half of the Big Ten, including two matchups against Iowa.
 Their lone loss was on Dec.
 29 at Michigan State, when Holmes had a career-high 32 points.

 Minnesota: Braun and Heyer are two of the seven freshmen on the roster, a heralded class that Whalen and her staff have been banking on to accelerate this long rebuild.
-They must become a better shooting team, currently ranking second-to-last in the league in field goal percentage.
+The Gophers not only need to take better care of the ball, but they’ve got a long way to go with their shooting too.

 UP NEXT